rei/rei-cedar-docs/docs/layout/responsive/README.md

   }
 }
 ```
-* Exploding the name `--sm-mq-only` would read “small-media-query-only
+Exploding the name `sm-mq-only` would read “small-media-query-only

 Using the range ensures that the specified key:value pairs only applies to the `.cdr-example--small@sm` class name when it is displayed within the range of 768px-991px.